Smart Autism Ball: Autism Help With PlayBall

 Using PlayBall for Autism

 Playball is an interactive therapy ball that allows patients to play interactive games while performing a variety of interactive ball exercises.
-The device is specially recommended by therapists for using by kids with ASD and for practicing various skills like: Coordination (uni & bilateral), Visual spatial orientation and perception, visual tracking, increase strength and attention span.
-As a motivational tool it can also be used for behavioral modification.
-PlayBall is used almost at any relevant settings including schools, recreational, therapeutic (both in\outpatient) and at home.
+The device is especially recommended by therapists for use by kids with ASD and for practicing various skills like Coordination (uni & bilateral), Visual-spatial orientation and perception, visual tracking, timing & restraint, increase strength and attention span.
+As a motivational tool, it can also be used for behavioral modification and in group work it used to promote social skills.
+PlayBall is used almost at any relevant settings including schools, recreational, therapeutic (both in\outpatient), and at home.

 The PlayWork Technology can be an important tool for evaluation, treatment and increase motivation of people with ASD.
 The smart 'PlayBall' addresses a real need in this market and has tremendous potential as an assistive treatment tool for all kids with Autistic Spectrum Disorder.